myakse/frontend-project-12/README.md

 # Project Description:

-Chat (Slack) - this is a convenient application for real-time chat over the Internet, which is designed for users to communicate with each other via text messages.
+Chat (Slack) is a convenient application for users to communicate with each other via text messages in real time over the Internet.

 # Installation instructions: